Successful Threads With A Die

 When we think of a thread die most of the time, we think of cutting new threads.
 Effectively making a bolt.
 If that is what you need, then for sure, the die is a great tool to accomplish it.

 The concept is simple – place the die on the end of a shaft, then start turning the die.
 As the die turns, it cuts new external threads.
 Right?
 Yes, that is the concept.
-Doing it right is the issue.
+Doing it right is often a very different story.

 The first few times I tried to put threads on a shaft, I ended up with a mess.
-Turns out it is really hard to get the die on straight when you are doing it by hand.
-I ended up with a new thread that was slightly cattywonkus to the shaft.
-I do not have a picture, but imagine the threads going at a slight angle to the shaft – where the further down the shaft the threads get deeper on one side and shallower on the other.
-Eventually the die will not turn anymore, and the part ends up as garbage.
-The unfortunate thing is there is no way to correct the issue once the threads are cutting, and you cannot tell you have it wrong until the threads are there.
+Turns out it is really hard to get the die straight on the shaft when you are doing it by hand.
+I ended up with a new thread that was slightly cattywompus to the shaft.
+I do not have a picture, but imagine the threads going at a slight angle to the shaft – where further down the shaft, the threads get deeper on one side and shallower on the other.
+Eventually the die will not turn anymore, and the part ends up as scrap metal.
+The unfortunate thing – there is no way to correct the issue once the threads are cutting, and you cannot tell you have it wrong until some threads are there.

 The trick is to use something that forces the threads to start straight.
 Here is a video of how I do it now.